Anti-Bullying Strategies for Primary Grades

 Course Description

 Are you looking for ways to curb bullying behavior that you see in the classroom, in the school, and on the playground?
-This course will help teachers understand the myths, facts, research, and current events that surround bullying as well as the major impact bullying has on learning both in the short term and long term.
+This online course for tecahers will help educators understand the myths, facts, research, and current events that surround bullying as well as the major impact bullying has on learning both in the short term and long term.
 Teachers will be introduced to the different types of bullying and the various roles involved including bully, victim, and bystander.
 Teachers will also learn the predictors and contributing factors to bullying in the primary grades.
 Effective strategies will be covered to help teachers assess, prevent, and reduce bullying in the classroom and school.
 Such strategies include creating positive relationships with students and integrating cooperative learning and character education into the curriculum.
 Teachers will understand how to properly intervene during incidents of bullying and learn how to create a safe learning environment for students.
 Importantly, teachers will also learn about their communicating and reporting responsibilities in regard to bullying events that were witnessed.
 Teachers will also learn how to make parents their partners in bullying prevention.
-By the end of this course, primary grade teachers will feel more empowered to handle bullying incidents in the classroom and school.
-This course is worth 3 ⅓ semester units/5 quarter units (50 hours of training) from University of California San Diego (UCSD) Division of Extended Studies.
-For detailed information on university credit, click here.
+By the end of this continuing education course, primary grade teachers will feel more empowered to handle bullying incidents in the classroom and school.
+This online professional development course is worth 3 ⅓ semester units/5 quarter units (50 hours of training) from University of California San Diego (UCSD) Division of Extended Studies.
+For detailed information on receiving university credit for your PDI professional development course, visit our credit page.

 "I absolutely loved this course!
 I thought all of the resources were fantastic!
 This is such an important topic that needs to have more of a priority in the classrooms." - Diana Ajello